arangodb/docs/3.6/oasis/oasisctl-get-ipallowlist.md

 ---
 layout: default
-description: Description of the oasisctl delete ipwhitelist command
+description: Description of the oasisctl get ipallowlist command
-title: Oasisctl Delete Ipwhitelist
+title: Oasisctl Get Ipallowlist
 ---
-# Oasisctl Delete Ipwhitelist
+# Oasisctl Get Ipallowlist

-Delete an IP whitelist the authenticated user has access to
+Get an IP allowlist the authenticated user has access to

 ## Synopsis

-Delete an IP whitelist the authenticated user has access to
+Get an IP allowlist the authenticated user has access to

 ```
-oasisctl delete ipwhitelist [flags]
+oasisctl get ipallowlist [flags]
 ```

 ## Options

 ```
-  -h, --help                     help for ipwhitelist
+  -h, --help                     help for ipallowlist
-  -i, --ipwhitelist-id string    Identifier of the IP whitelist
+  -i, --ipallowlist-id string    Identifier of the IP allowlist
   -o, --organization-id string   Identifier of the organization
   -p, --project-id string        Identifier of the project
 ```